Make no mistake about it: They’re out to get your money.

 Laura T. Coffey is a veteran journalist with nearly 20 years of newspaper experience.
 She has worked as the social issues editor for the Seattle Post-Intelligencer, deputy business editor for The San Diego Union-Tribune, managing editor of The Prague Post in the Czech Republic, a business writer for the Seattle Daily Journal of Commerce, a reporter for the Peninsula Clarion in Kenai, Alaska, and a writer and personal finance columnist for the St. Petersburg Times in Florida.

-Laura’s crusade to help consumers make smart financial decisions and avoid regrettable – and potentially embarrassing – blunders began in 1996, when she fell victim to a scam and lost $1,700 in the process.
-She recounts her life-altering experience here .
+Laura’s crusade to help consumers make smart financial decisions and avoid regrettable – and potentially embarrassing – blunders began in 1996, when she fell victim to a scam and lost $1,700 in the process. .